The Bankrate promise

 Rather than looking for the next Apple or Amazon, concentrate on building a diversified investment portfolio comprised of low-cost mutual funds and exchange-traded funds that will deliver a solid return over time.

-Or, you could go with a target-date fund, which matches your exposure to stocks and bonds to your age.
-That is, you own more stocks when you’re younger, and more bonds when you’re older.
+Or, you could go with a target-date fund, which aligns your portfolio’s asset allocation with a date in the future when you’ll need the money.
+That is, you own more stocks when you’re far from the end goal, and more bonds as you get closer to the target date.
 For even more safety, find the best CD rates and add some certificates of deposit to the mix.